-Due to the COVID-19 pandemic, we did not administer the Graduate Exit Survey last year, but will plan to collect that information in the near future for new graduating classes.
-The survey data from past years guides program updates, as graduates to answer questions about experiences in the program ranging from "What did you enjoy most about the program," to "What was the most meaningful learning opportunity you experienced during the program," and "Can you think of a skill or ability that you wish your experience as a graduate student had better developed?" to "What are your main, specific suggestions for improving the program?"
+In 2023, we are restarting the Graduate Exit Survey that collects information on the new graduating classes.
+The survey data guides program updates, as graduates to answer questions about experiences in the program ranging from "What did you enjoy most about the program," to "What was the most meaningful learning opportunity you experienced during the program," and "Can you think of a skill or ability that you wish your experience as a graduate student had better developed?" to "What are your main, specific suggestions for improving the program?"